-Since apples are abundant in the fall, they are usually a great price.
+Since apples are abundant in the fall, they are usually at great price.
 Knowing how to preserve apples for winter use is a great idea to save money and have apples all the time!

 Fall brings lots of apples in our area.
 We have an apple festival that lasts an entire weekend, where you go around town, collecting different apples from local businesses.
 There are caramel apples, apple cider, and even bobbing for apples if you are so inclined.

 It’s one of the most fun ways to bring in the cooler weather, and enjoy the fruits of the season.
 I love apples, and having them on hand all year long is a MUST in my family.

 Because my family loves apples so much, and they don’t grow year round here, I must preserve apples when I can.

-Here are the best ways to preserve apples:
+Here are the best ways to preserve apples…

 This is one of the best ways of how to can apples without sugar.

-First, wash the apples and cut into quarters.
-Slide your knife at an angle to remove the core, leaving the apple skin on.
+- Slide your knife at an angle to remove the core, leaving the apple skin on.
 You can peel them, if you want, but you really don’t have to.
 Save the cores, and if you peel them, save the peels.

-- When they are soft and mushy, remove the pot from the heat and transfer the apples to a blender or food processor and blend until they are smooth, or as chunky as you like.
+- When they are soft and mushy, remove the pot from the heat and transfer the apples to a blender or food processor or food mill, and blend until they are smooth, or as chunky as you like.
 You can add 1 Tablespoon of cinnamon per quart at this time, if desired.

-Return the applesauce to a rolling boil, and fill hot jars to ½ inch headspace.
+- Return the applesauce to a rolling boil, and fill hot jars to ½ inch headspace.